lextm/jekyll-theme-chirpy/_posts/2007-9-6-product-review-installshield-2008.md

 BTW, IMHO there are some not-so-useful features in InstallShield too,

 1. Require EULA Reading.
 I believe most users like me hate this feature so why IS adds this feature to the installers.
 I can see no value it adds to my installers.
 But I know somebody likes that.
 1. Visual Studio integration.
-I’d like to integrate installer creation into continuous integration process but that only requires a command line install script builder.
+I'd like to integrate installer creation into continuous integration process but that only requires a command line install script builder.
 So I really do not think Visual Studio integration is necessary.
 I enjoy working in InstallAware Studio outside VS because the Ribbon UI is much easier to access than menu and tool bars.

 (Updated: Christopher Painter dropped a comment here earlier today.
 He let me know some important logic behind the scene.